discordjs/guide/guide/creating-your-bot/deleting-commands.md

 ## Deleting specific commands

 To delete a specific command, you will need its id.
 Head to **Server Settings -> Integrations -> Bots and Apps** and choose your bot.
 Then, right click a command and click **Copy ID**.
+Alternatively, you can right-click the name of your bot in the main view, click **Integrations**, and click **Copy ID** for the respective command.

 ::: tip
 You need to have [Developer Mode](https://support.discord.com/hc/en-us/articles/206346498) enabled for this to show up!